Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Drain out the release pressure in your compressor using the drain valve and then plug the compressor and run it.
 Check that your new cut-in pressure is working.
 If you want to tweak it further, unplug and drain the air compressor first to avoid electric shock.

 - Set the Cut-Out Pressure

 Now follow the same procedure to set the cut-out pressure, adjusting the differential pressure set screw.
-Turn the pressure screw clockwise if you want a higher maximum pressure or anti-clockwise for a lower maximum pressure.
+Turn the pressure screw clockwise if you want a higher maximum pressure or anti-clockwise for lower maximum pressure.
 You should maintain a pressure differential of at least 20 PSI between the cut-in and cut-out pressures.

 - Check Cut-Out Pressure

-This procedure mary vary depending on your air compressor pressure switch type.
+This procedure may vary depending on your air compressor pressure switch type.
 Some pressure switches can only be adjusted when under pressure.
 Don’t turn any of the screws when you get your new pressure switch, always check your manual to be sure you’re doing the right adjustments.

-Most pressure switches are factory set at a cut-in pressure of around 80 PSI or 95 psi, with a pressure differentials of 20 PSI & 30 PSI, making the cut-out pressures 100 PSI and 125 PSI.
+Most pressure switches are factory set at a cut-in pressure of around 80 PSI or 95 psi, with pressure differentials of 20 PSI & 30 PSI, making the cut-out pressures 100 PSI and 125 PSI.

 In fixed differential pressure switches, you will have a single screw threaded with a spring.
-Instead of adjust the cut-in and cut-out pressures individually, you simply turn this screw clockwise to simultaneously increase both the cut-in and cut-out pressure.
+Instead of adjusting the cut-in and cut-out pressures individually, you simply turn this screw clockwise to simultaneously increase both the cut-in and cut-out pressure.
 Turning it anti-clockwise will simultaneously decrease them both.

 Visit our Air Compressor Pressure Switch Troubleshooting & Buying Guide for information on faulty pressure switches.